MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ![Embed codes within the Power BI admin portal](media/service-admin-portal/embed-codes.png)

-## Organizational visuals
+## Organization visuals

-The **Organizational visuals** tab enables you to deploy and manage custom visuals inside your organization.
+The **Organization visuals** tab enables you to deploy and manage custom visuals inside your organization.
 With organizational visuals, you can easily deploy proprietary visuals in your organization, which report authors can then discover and import into their reports from Power BI Desktop.
 [Learn more](power-bi-custom-visuals-organization.md)

 > [!WARNING]
 > A custom visual could contain code with security or privacy risks; make sure you trust the author and the source of the custom visual before deploying to the organization's repository.